WPP says Sorrell quit before outcome of investigation into him was decided

-LONDON, April 30 (Reuters) - The chairman of the world’s biggest advertising group WPP said the company had not disclosed more about its investigation into former CEO Martin Sorrell’s personal misconduct because he resigned before that became necessary.
+LONDON (Reuters) - The chairman of the world’s biggest advertising group WPP (WPP.L) said the company had not disclosed more about its investigation into former CEO Martin Sorrell’s personal misconduct because he resigned before that became necessary.

 “Martin decided to resign before the board had taken into consideration the outcome of the investigation and determined whether or not it was appropriate to take action,” Chairman Roberto Quarta told a first-quarter results conference for analysts on Monday.